stephanGarland/intro-to-x/mysql/mysql-101.md

 A brand-new installation of MySQL will typically have four schemata - `information_schema`, `mysql`, `performance_schema`, and `sys`.

-* `information_schema` contains, as the name implies, information about the schema in the database.
+* `information_schema` contains information about the schema in the database.
 This includes columns, column types, indices, foreign keys, and tables.
-* `mysql` generally contains configuration and logs
+* `mysql` generally contains configuration and logs.
 * `sys` generally contains information about the SQL engine (InnoDB here), including currently executing processes, and query metrics.
 * `performance_schema` contains some specific performance information about the schema in the database, such as deadlocks, locks, memory consumption, mutexes, and threads.